tjcelaya/autopilot-jenkins/README.md

 ```

 Check that everything is configured correctly by running `./setup.sh`.
 This will check that your environment is setup correctly and will create an `_env` file that includes the credentials and variables that we'll inject into the Jenkins container.
 You may wish to edit this file with a password for the Jenkins default admin user.

+Note:
+ - `SDC_URL` and `SDC_ACCOUNT` are _required_ fields when deploying to Triton Public Cloud.
+ - The nginx image also implements the Autopilot Pattern.
+The current implementation of this repo results in Nginx only allowing access to Jenkins once TLS certificates have been set up.
+This will not take place unless the `ACME_DOMAIN` and `ACME_ENV` values in [`docker-compose.yml`](./docker-compose.yml#L21) are set (or populated through \_env).
+See the SSL with LetsEncrypt section of Joyent's article on [Autopilot Pattern with Wordpress and automatic SSL](https://www.joyent.com/blog/wordpress-on-autopilot-with-ssl) for more details.